PRICE DROP -

 Both brothers became quite famous and their instruments were highly regarded in Japan where they sold at the same prices as Masaru Kohno.
 Rokutaro passed away in early 1970’s.
 Sakazo continued his work until his death in 1993 at the age of 87.
 In late 1960’s & early 1970’s he was joined by his sons Teruaki and Toshihiko and later on by his youngest son Yukio.

 Toshihiko Nakade instruments still command very high prices and their quality is irrefutable.
-Toshihiko’s flamenco guitars were only made as special orders and are super rare.
+Toshihiko’s grand concert guitars were only made as special orders and are super rare.

 The Nakade workshops were never as big as Kohno’s facility, hence their guitars were sold outside Japan in very limited numbers.
 This one came in to Australia via The Sydney Spanish Guitar Centre, run by Peter Calvo.
 It was bought new by its one owner in1976 for AUD$1950.
 So it was a very expensive top end instrument back then.
 If you want to do the math, use inflationtool.com to see what that’s worth today.